Jzoccs/Life_Expectancy_Project/README.md

 ### Project Overview
 The goals of this project are:
 1. To preprocess, clean, and merge the 3 datasets we found.
+2. To perform exploratory data analysis to find underlying trends in the data
-2. Train a flaml machine learning algorithm to select the best model to predict life expectancy.
+3. Train multiple machine learning algorithms using flaml to select the best model to predict life expectancy.
 Based on the year, GDP per capita, and CO2 emissions per capita.
-3. Evaluate and compare the performance of these models using RMSE, MAE and R^2.
+4. Evaluate and compare the performance of these models using RMSE, MAE and R^2.
-4. Visualize the results and findings in a Quarto website.
+5. Visualize the results and findings in a Quarto website.

 ## Getting Started